 How much does care at home cost?

-However, the UKHCA also suggests that councils should ideally pay a higher rate to meet the non-statutory UK, Scottish and London Living Wages, which include care workers’ travel expenses and the higher costs of office-based staff.
+In addition, the UKHCA recommends that local councils should ideally go beyond the minimum price and pay higher rates to meet the non-statutory UK, Scottish and London Living Wages.
+These higher rates factor in extra care agency costs, such as travel expenses and office costs.

 - London: £25.11 per hour